 The cluster of software and hardware represented as a single logical server that hosts an organization's data and runs their applications.
-The Force.com platform runs on multiple instances, but data for any single organization is always stored on a single instance.
+The Lightning Platform runs on multiple instances, but data for any single organization is always stored on a single instance.